Force Crag Mine

 From 1867 it was converted into a zinc mining operation, and though it was never terribly successful, it stayed more or less afloat as a business concern until the latter part of the 20th century.

 The mine was finally abandoned for good in 1991, making it the last working metal mine in the Lake District.
-It is now under the care of the National Trust, and visitors can view the old mining machinery, and the partial remains of mountain tramways, tracks, an aerial ropeway, and other remains of the mining works.
+It is now under the care of the National Trust, and visitors can view the old mining machinery and the partial remains of mountain tramways, tracks, an aerial ropeway, and other vestiges of the mining works.
 The crushing mill, built in 1909, still stands, as does much more modern equipment that was used into the 1980s.

 At this time the mine buildings can only be visited by National Trust pre-booked tours on specified dates throughout the year.
 Please see the Trust website for upcoming dates and times.

 Please note that though the mine buildings are only open on a small number of days per year you can still visit the mine itself at any time - you just won't be able to go inside the mine buildings or see the processing machinery within.

 Mine tours are led by volunteer guides.
 Our guide was outstanding; he was a retired mining engineer and did an exceptional job of explaining the mining process in very simple, non-technical language.

 Be aware that the tour does NOT go underground; all the mine shafts are closed, so the tour takes in the area around the mine entrance and the processing machinery inside the mine buildings.
 You follow the path taken by ore as it enters the processing plant and see how each piece of machinery fulfils a distinct role in refining the rough ore and extracting the pure minerals within.